Robert Bateman Community Centre

 When will the project be finished

-Calum asked about 2 months agoPhase 1 will be completed in September 2025, which will include the space for Brock University, Halton District School Board, TechPlace and the Burlington Library.
+Calum asked 8 months agoPhase 1 will be completed in September 2025, which will include the space for Brock University, Halton District School Board, TechPlace and the Burlington Library.

 Phase 2 that will include the remaining community space and outdoor green space is anticipated to be completed in 2027.